 Let's make our own stamp perforations using Photoshop.

 Select the Eraser

 Tool, choose a Hard Round Brush, size 15px.

 Toggle the Brush Panel, select Brush Tip Shape and set the Spacing to 167% just like in the image.

 Be sure you have the Eraser Tool and the Stamp Layer selected.
 Press SHIFT and simply draw a line around the edges of the stamp.
-The SHIFT pressed will help you draw straight lines in Photoshop.
+The SHIFT pressed will help you draw straight lines in Photoshop (TIP: check out my detailed tutorial on how to draw lines in Photoshop including how to draw perfect straight lines in Photoshop).
 You should know that you can't make this border with a single move.
 You have to make 4 different lines with the Eraser Tool.

 Another method, much faster, is to use Work Paths.
 Press CTRL and click the tumbnail of the Stamp Layer.
 Now the Stamp is selected.
 With the Restangular Marquee Tool selected right click on the selection and choose Make Work Path.

 Make sure you have the Eraser Tool selected.
 Go to the Path Tab and right click